moshix/BITNETServices/README.md

 <h1>IUCVTRAP</h1>
 <br>
 This is a IUCVTRAP implementation for VM/SP and VM/XA.
 It assembles fine and it is a better WAKEUP for VM.
 XYZZY can be made to work with this.
-Check out the source.
+Check out the source. <br>
+Included is also iucvtrap_VMsp3.vmarc which is a version that assembles cleanly on VM/SP r3-r5.
 <br><br>Find BITNET goodies in the VM Workshop tape collection http://www.vmworkshop.org/1986/86tools.shtml
 <br><br>
 ORIGINAL RELEASE: November 2020<br>